BSc Integrative Biomedical Sciences (based in China)

-In-course assessment and exams are used in all years of the programme.
-Your final classification will be based on your performance in Years 3 and 4.
+Your degree classification for your University of Edinburgh degree will be based on your performance in Years 3 and 4.

-A large proportion of biomedical sciences graduates choose further study before entering academic or industry-based research careers or healthcare-related professions.
+A large proportion of biomedical sciences graduates choose to go on to further study before entering academic or industry-based research careers, or healthcare-related professions.

-Graduates enter employment that requires an understanding of biomedical processes and the ability to research the background relating to novel questions using scientific literature and other data sources.
+- the ability to research novel questions using scientific literature and data collected from scientific experiments

-The skills and knowledge gained also equip graduates for employment in the non-science sector, including teaching, marketing, accountancy, and policy research.
+The skills and knowledge you will gain on this programme also equip you for employment in the non-science sector, including:

 Applications and admissions for Chinese nationals will be through the usual Chinese national university admission process.